ankitects/anki-manual/src/templates/fields.md

     {{tts en_US:cloze-only:Text}}

-The cloze-only filter is supported in Anki 2.1.29+ and AnkiMobile 2.0.65+.
+The cloze-only filter is supported in Anki 2.1.29+, AnkiMobile 2.0.65+, and AnkiDroid 2.17+

 You can enable Anki's TTS feature on supported platforms